Increasing Audiobook Engagement 150% Through Native Playback Design

 Context

-O'Reilly Media, Inc. is an EdTech SaaS company that delivers technical and professional development content through its online platform and mobile app.
+O'Reilly Media is an EdTech SaaS company that delivers technical and professional development content through its online platform and mobile app.
 Content was delivered through ebooks, videos, case studies, live events, and most recently, audiobooks.

-O'Reilly launched audiobooks for native using a pragmatic workaround: the existing video player.
+O'Reilly launched audiobooks for the native app using a pragmatic workaround: the existing video player.
 At the time, it seemed like a reasonable shortcut.
 Audio played, and the content could ship quickly.

 But once the release hit real users, our native team’s Slack channel that streams App Store reviews was immediately flooded with complaints.
 That was the first clear signal that the experience was not meeting basic listening expectations.